sveltejs/kit/documentation/docs/10-adapters.md

   - Imports `App` from `${builder.getServerDirectory()}/app.js`
   - Instantiates the app with a manifest generated with `builder.generateManifest({ relativePath })`
   - Listens for requests from the platform, converts them to a standard [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) if necessary, calls the `render` function to generate a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) and responds with it
+  - expose any platform-specific information to SvelteKit via the `platform` option passed to `app.render`
   - Globally shims `fetch` to work on the target platform, if necessary.
 SvelteKit provides a `@sveltejs/kit/install-fetch` helper for platforms that can use `node-fetch`
 - Bundle the output to avoid needing to install dependencies on the target platform, if necessary
 - Put the user's static files and the generated JS/CSS in the correct location for the target platform